CordePanthere61/port-scanner/README.md

-# port-scanner
+# Port Scanner

-## Python port scanner
-### This is a personal project created for learning the Python language and exploring cybersecurity concepts
+A **Python-based port scanner** built as a personal project to enhance my understanding of both the Python programming language and fundamental cybersecurity concepts.